py2ai/py2ai.github.io/_posts/2020-11-07-Video-processing-in-Python-with-OpenCV-and-PyQt5-GUI.md

 ```

-This is the old version 1.
+Following is the old version 1.

 ### proces_version1.py